-Summary: A girl named Misaki Suzuhara has recently moved to Tokyo to live with her Aunt when she gets entranced by a game playing on a big screen near Tokyo station.
-The game is called Angelic Layer; a game where two players (or Dues) utilize the powers of their minds through use of a high-tech headset to move small custom battle dolls called ‘angels’ in a special battle arena.
+Summary: A girl named Misaki Suzuhara has recently moved to Tokyo to live with her aunt when she gets entranced by a game playing on a big screen near Tokyo station.
+It’s called Angelic Layer – a game where two players (or Deuses) utilize the powers of their minds through use of a high-tech headset to move small custom battle dolls called ‘angels’ in a special battle arena.

 Once she finishes her angel, she names it Hikaru after her favorite doll and soon gets into the world of Angelic layer with Icchan and her friends, but there’s a secret behind the game that connects right back to Misaki.

-Reasons for rating: I have some guilty pleasures when it comes to anime; gaming anime is one of them.
-Beyblade, YGO, Duel Masters and more have all caught my eye at times.
-I have no clue why.
-I guess I just games as a whole.
+Breakdown: I have a great love of gaming anime.
+Beyblade, Yu-Gi-Oh, Duel Masters and more have all made me obsessed at certain points in my life.
 However, if there’s one stigma that’s always been attached to the genre it’s that most gaming anime are aimed at boys.
 Hence why gaming anime is typically called ‘shounen’ gaming anime.
 The girls equivalent is typically magical girl anime.
 While this isn’t technically marketed as shoujo, it’s one rare show that I think appeals well to girls as much if not more than boys.

-But there is this; Angelic Layer.
 While boys do play the game in the show, it is very much a female dominated sport with only one or two notable guys taking up the higher ranks.
 Probably because the battle dolls are called angels and the game is called Angelic Layer.
 Even if you take the name off, they’re still battle ‘dolls’.
-But I’m pegging.

-There is more to the story than what I’ve presented in the plot summary, but I didn’t want to spoilt too much.
-Basically a lot of the series is Misaki learning how to play the game and basically it was a problem-of-the-week-ish thing going on with practically every episode after that.
-Misaki would battle someone who would seemingly have some sort of issue and getting beaten by and talking to Misaki, who may as well be T’ea lite (now with 75% less annoyance) with her various speeches that instantly solve the problem.
+There is more to the story than what I’ve presented in the plot summary, but I didn’t want to spoil it too much.
+A lot of the series is Misaki learning how to play the game, and, more or less, it was a problem-of-the-week-ish thing going on with practically every episode after that.
+Misaki would battle someone who would seemingly have some sort of issue.
+Getting beaten by and talking to Misaki, who may as well be T’ea lite (now with 75% less annoyance) with her various speeches would instantly solve the problem.

-While that may all sound bad, none of this ever got to a point where it was irritating to me.
-The show pulls off even annoying stuff so well that I really didn’t pay it too much mind.
+While that may sound bad, it never got to a point where it was noticeably irritating to me.
+The show pulls off even annoying aspects so well that I didn’t pay it too much mind.

 One more thing I should address is that the show is somewhat like Fruits Basket in that it is a very light-hearted anime with tons of gentle moments and friendship, but it skews from that tone sharply towards the end and becomes fairly dark for a couple of episodes.
 The final episode, however, is much lighter in tone to bring it back up.